 By using all of these patterns, I was able to design a more effective way for building knowledge platforms and writing guides to help change the world.

-May The Way of Success serve you well and help you achieve the results you want in a more effective way.
+May the Success Pattern System serve you well and help you achieve the results you want in a more effective, even if sometimes in a mysterious, magnificent, or miracle type way.